stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 // other functions
 ```

 In this service, we use `ForbiddenError` class which allows to throw an error if user doesn't have an ability to do something.
 We also wrap `partialArticle` with `subject` call.
-This allows `Ability` instance to detect subject type of a plain object.
+This allows `PureAbility` instance to detect subject type of a plain object.

 > See [Subject type detection](../../guide/subject-type-detection#subject-helper) for details.